Project

 However, it's a valid bug since a user would not expect "Open Containing Folder" to open other types of file (such as .jar or .desktop files).
 So thanks for reporting it.
 I will have a fix shortly.

-#2 Updated by John Lindgren almost 3 years ago
+#2 Updated by John Lindgren over 3 years ago

 I also note that in my tests, `xdg-open` does not open a regular file if a trailing slash is appended to the name.
 So at least on Linux, this bug is purely theoretical.

-#4 Updated by John Lindgren almost 3 years ago
+#4 Updated by John Lindgren over 3 years ago

 • Affects version 4.1 added

-#5 Updated by Fabian B almost 3 years ago
+#5 Updated by Fabian B over 3 years ago

 Thanks for your quick response and fix!

-#6 Updated by John Lindgren about 2 years ago
+#6 Updated by John Lindgren almost 3 years ago

 • Target version set to 4.2